CS529-NetApp-Internship/working-netapp-swagger-ui/README.md

   - `npm run dev`
 - By default, SwaggerUI will be available at : http://localhost:3200/

-## Using the search feature
+## Using the Deep Search Feature

 ### Keyword Search

 When this mode is chosen, results are found by checking for string matches in the scope defined by the user.
-Specifically, the user can choose which categories/keys to search in.
-By doing so, the user can narrow down the search results by looking in the models section, path, description, type of method, and others.
-In this mode, the results found in the operations/endpoints section are independent from those found in the models section.
+Specifically, the user can choose which categories/keys to search in, whether that be operations or models.
+Users can select the operations checkbox to search them and within that they can also narrow down their search by operation path, description, and type of method.
+Users who select the models checkbox will see that models are filtered by their name.
+While both models and operations can be searched simultaneously in this mode, the results found in the two sections are unrelated and independent of each other.

 ### Models Search